xaque208/puppet-pki/README.md

       key_name     => "TechOps",
     }

+#### What this does

+This creates several intermediate CAs in the root CA located at `$pki_dir/Root` and then proceeds to create new EasyRSA installations using the generated in the root, as the CA keypair as the newly generated intermediate CA keypair.

 ### Create a Server Keypair

-We are not able to start generating server certificates.
+We are not able to start generating server certificates for a given intermediate CA.

     Pki::Serverkey {
       pki_dir => $pki_dir,